 Geometric: Shapes or forms that are made up of pointed edges and straight lines.
 Except the circle!
-The shapes and forms you can name: Triangle Square, cube, cylinder.
+The shapes and forms you can name: triangle, square, cube, cylinder.

-Organic: Shapes or form that are made up of loose curved lines that are abstract or resemble objects found in nature. the shape of a puddle, a bunch of bananas, a caterpillar.
+Organic: Shapes or forms that are made up of loose curved lines.
+They are abstract or resemble objects found in nature: the shape of a puddle, a bunch of bananas, a caterpillar.

-Niki de Saint Phalle-Nana Boule 1972 Notice the organic shape, and imagine the organic form this sculpture would have if you held it in your hands.
+Niki de Saint Phalle-Nana Boule 19/2 Notice the organic shape, and imagine the organic form this sculpture would have if you hald it in your hands